 Sonja Styblo Receives Massachusetts Senate Citation for Work with Benzodiazepine Advocacy

-The National Association of Social Workers presented BIC General Advisory Board member Sonja Styblo with a citation from the senate in recognition of her perseverance and dedication to working on informed consent of benzodiazepines and her constant willingness to work on legislation that assists social workers.
+The National Association of Social Workers presented BIC General Advisory Board member Sonja Styblo with a citation from the senate in recognition of her perseverance and dedication.

 While it might initially seem that these communities and video blogs are simply artifacts of the internet culture, a closer look at the stories told on these forums suggests a different message.
 The message is that physicians have been unprepared for these withdrawal disorders and are unable to treat or even guide patients through complicated withdrawal from these substances.Josef Witt-Doerring, MBBS, Daryl Shorter, MD, Thomas Kosten, MD